-BBC Europe editor breached impartiality guidelines with tweet calling Michael Gove 'delusional' - Press Gazette
+BBC Europe editor breached impartiality with tweet declaring Michael Gove's Brexit hopes 'delusional' - Press Gazette

 The BBC’s complaints unit has found Europe editor Katya Adler and Newsnight presenter Emily Maitlis both broke impartiality rules.

-The ruling against a tweet by Adler calling Cabinet Office minister Michael Gove “delusional” in his hopes for Brexit comes as the BBC’s new director-general revealed plans to crack down on staff’s use of social media.
+The ruling against a tweet by Adler, which labelled Cabinet Office minister Michael Gove’s hopes for Brexit “delusional”, comes as the BBC’s new director-general revealed plans to crack down on staff’s use of social media.

 Timeline